A recipe for home made granola bars that will rival store bought and save you a lot of money. The perfect snack.

 - Once fully cooled slice into bars.

-In other exciting news, the lovely people at Total Greek Yoghurt sent me lots of lovely yoghurt this morning to review some of their new flavours.
+In other exciting news, the lovely people at Total Greek Yoghurt sent me lots of lovely yogurt this morning to review some of their new flavours.

 Today has been my rest day from the gym and it is nice to get lots of other things done.
 As well as eating a lot of yoghurt (look at how it is staring at me), I have been writing lots and getting organised - it makes a change.